Baby-Led Weaning Blueberry Muffins

 Prep time: 15 MinCook time: 25 MinTotal time: 40 Min

 Soft in texture and bursting with both flavor and nutrients, these Baby-Led Weaning Blueberry Muffins work well when halved as a finger food for babies using a palmar grasp.
-Omit the salt if preparing for a baby, and keep in mind that these muffins do contain wheat, tree nuts, eggs and cow’s milk, all of which are among the top 9 allergens.
-(This recipe may contain affiliate links.
-Rest assured that I only recommend brands that I know and love!
-As an Amazon Associate I earn from qualifying purchases.)
+Keep in mind that these muffins do contain wheat, tree nuts, eggs, and cow’s milk, all of which are among the top 9 allergens.
+This recipe contains affiliate links, meaning that if you choose to purchase a product through a link, I will receive a small commission - but this in no way impacts the amount you pay.
+Affiliate links are marked with an asterisk (*).
+If you liked this recipe, could you please rate it and share your thoughts?
+Your ratings help more people find my recipes and articles.
+Thank you!

 Ingredients